-Rebecca's music career began in 1975 with her first band, "Mother Country" - a bluegrass, country band based in North Carolina.
+Rebecca's music career began in 1975 with the band, "Mother Country" - a bluegrass, country band based in North Carolina.
 In 1978 she played in a 4-piece swing band (un-creatively) named "Rebecca & Friends."
-Mid 1981 she and co-writer Keith Guile put together "Rebecca & the Hi-Tones," still a North Carolina institution after 30 years.
-The Hi-Tones are a 7-piece swing/jazz/r&b band containing the "core four" members from 1981.
+Mid 1981 she and co-writer Keith Guile put together "Rebecca & the Hi-Tones," a North Carolina institution for 30+ years.
+The Hi-Tones were a 7-piece swing/jazz/r&b band containing the "core four" members from 1981.

 Rebecca has been commissioned by National Public Radio to write and produce feature music for "All Things Considered," and was mentored by many great musicians including Tony Award winning playwright Jim Wann (Diamond Studs, Pump Boys & Dinettes).
 Rebecca composed the music for "Napoleon's China ©", a play with music, which premiered at Salt Lake Acting Co. in 1995 and also composed the book for the musical "At Home with Carson Taylor," by playwright Jon Courie.

 Since 1987 Rebecca has performed as half the famous duo 'Pinky Wyoming and Duke LaCrosse', with Jim Watson, founding member of the 'Red Clay Ramblers' and current member of 'Watson, Craver, Hicks and Newberry" (also known as "The Law Firm").
 Jim has toured with Sugar Hill Recording Artists Robin and Linda Williams since 1987.